BearbaBear/hyper-bubblegum/README.md

   'hyper-bubblegum'
 ],
 ```
-the theme will be automatically installed by Hyper upon reloading
+the theme will be automatically installed by Hyper upon reloading.

 ## extras
 for my terminal setup i use the following: